Pub visits this week 6

 Regular readers – or indeed irregular readers who happened upon the previous A Week in Pubs – might remember leaving me in Cambridge last weekend after a wedding in a scandalously overpriced hotel.
 Here, then, like the second half of a Doctor Who two-parter, you rejoin me shortly later on the same trip, a few miles south in St Albans.

 I’m still reeling from paying £4 in the scandalously overpriced hotel.
 So a Wetherspoons is probably just the place to recover.
 As Wetherspoonses go, the Waterend Barn (featured here) is one of the better ones.
 It’s also my in-laws’ choice of venue to take us out for lunch.
-They’re making the effort to take us to a Wetherspoons for lunch, because they know I like pubs.
-Of course, I appreciate their kindness in this.
-But it does remind me a bit of when they bought me a Bob Marley T-shirt because they know I like music.
+They’re making the effort to take us to a Wetherspoons for lunch, because they know I like pubs, and I appreciate their kindness in this.

 In another two-parter, Dan and I return to the Red Deer after band practice on Wednesday night.
 When we did the same thing last week we were stunned to find this hitherto quiet boozer packed to the beams with Young People.
 Some of them were playing cover versions on acoustic guitars.
 Tonight it’s packed to the beams with Slightly Older People and some of them are playing traditional celtic music on acoustic guitars, fiddles, banjos and bodhrans.